CTSJavaTraining/docs/Software_Installation_V1.1.md

 ## DOWNLOAD AND INSTALL ECLIPSE IDE: ##

 1. Raise a phoenix request for eclipse software “Eclipse Mars”.
 2. To raise phoenix request follow the steps given below:

 		a.
 Click on the link https://onecognizant.cognizant.com/.
 		b.
 In the app store search for phoenix.
 		c.
 Give install Eclipse Mars as problem statement.
 		d.
 Raise a request.
 		e.
 If you have further doubts do chat with “experttouch”.
 3. Once the software is installed open the folder and double click on the .exe file to open and work with eclipse.
 4. Install Maven plugin from store by following the steps given below:

+		a.
+Go to Help -> Eclipse Marketplace
+		b.
+Search by Maven
+		c.
+Click "Install" button at "Maven Integration for Eclipse" section
+		d.
+Follow the instruction step by step till finish.

 ## OTHER SOFTWARE REQUIRED: ##